nhojpatrick/ansible-role-weblogic/README.md

       - `web` - fetch artifact from custom web uri
       - `local` - local artifact

+    __A generic jar installer is avalaible for some releases like fmw_12.1.3.0.0_wls.jar.
+To use that installer, just wrap the jar into a zip and use that zip__

   - `transport_web` - URI for http/https artifact  e.g. "http://my-storage.example.com/V886423-01.zip"
   - `transport_local` - path for local artifact e.g. "/tmp/V886423-01.zip"